winterfive/design-patterns/factory-pattern/README.md

 ## Tips

-No variable should hold a reference to aconcrete class (ie. yu can't use new, use a factory instead).
+No variable should hold a reference to a concrete class (ie. you can't use "new", use a factory instead).

 No class should derive from a concrete class.
 Derive from an abstract class instead.